New acoustic smart material inspired by shark skin

-Category: Environment Hits: 1Researchers created a new sharkskin-inspired smart material that allows shifts in acoustic transmission on demand using magnets.
+Category: Climate Hits: 0Researchers created a new sharkskin-inspired smart material that allows shifts in acoustic transmission on demand using magnets.
 As a result the new material can achieve multiple properties in one structure by switching between states, for example transmitting and also damping external noise transmission in a submarine through a single device.
-This smart material can recreate properties intrinsic to electronic devices such as switches, thus showing promise of smart sound transmission--a sound ''computer.''
+This smart material can recreate properties intrinsic to electronic devices such as switches, thus showing promise of smart sound transmission -- a sound 'computer.'

 Read more https://www.sciencedaily.com/releases/2020/03/200310094225.htm